earthboundkid/randline/README.md

 Options:
   -lines int
-        number of lines to show (default 1)
+        number of lines to show (<1 for same as input) (default 1) -replace
-  -src value
+        allow the same line to appear more than once -src value
         source file or URL (default stdin)